hivdb/icosa/README.md

 # icosa
-The common React component library used by the websites created by HIVDB team
+The common library used by the websites created by HIVDB team